brianlinUM/youtube-timestamps/README.md

 - `./Plans.md`: Lists work-in-progress plans for upcoming release.
 - `./componentHierarchy.txt`: Outlines how vue components are arranged in this project.

-## Installation
+## Installation and Building
-To install the chrome extension to the browser *without* building, find the latest release on github: https://github.com/brianlinUM/youtube-timestamps/releases, and from assets download and unzip the `dist-v*.zip`.
-Then, enable *Developer Mode* in `chrome://extensions/`.
-"Load unpacked" from `dist-v*/`, which contains `manifest.json`.
+Please see **Quick Install** above for instructions on how to download and install easily from the Chrome Web Store.

-If you have any YouTube tabs open, make sure to refresh them before using the extension.
+### Building

-## Building
+Feel free to skip this section if installing directly from the release `dist-v*.zip` (see next section).

 Before beginning, make sure to have Node.js and NPM installed.

 Install all Node dependencies by running from project root `/`: